 The latter even makes the A8 safer in side impacts – raising the body so that its tough floor takes the hit if you get T-boned.

 The Audi A8 has more gadgets than a flagship iStore

 Whatever A8 you choose you can be sure you’ll have plenty of power, although there are only two engines available.
 The 340hp 3.0-litre petrol is smooth, fast and makes the most sense if you’ll use your A8 mostly in town.
 The 286hp 3.0-litre diesel meanwhile, is better on fuel and feels every bit as quick on motorways, where it’s at its best.

 And gobblings up huge mileages while carrying its passengers in maximum comfort is exactly what the A8’s supposed to do – if you’re looking for a posh luxury car then it has got to be near the top of your shopping list.
 Check out our latest Audi A8 deals.

 The Audi A8 may be best enjoyed from the rear seats.
-You can really stretch out, and there’s still enough room for your luggage – no matter how many suitcases you travel with!
+You can really stretch out, and there’s still plenty of room for your luggage.

 Even a giraffe wouldn’t struggle for legroom in the back of the A8 – it’s enormous

 Getting comfortable behind the wheel of an Audi A8 is dead easy.
 The steering wheel itself adjusts up-and-down and in-and-out electrically, and the driver’s seat also moves electrically for height.
 Lumbar support is standard and both front seats are cooled and heated.